JPac45/Exploring-Azure-and-Networking-Concepts/README.md

 </p>
 <img src="https://i.imgur.com/F57G7SN.gif">
 </p>
-4. Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic.
+4. Open the Network Security Group in your Ubuntu VM and disable incoming (inbound) ICMP traffic.
 To disable ICMP, a new rule has to be added.
 </p>
 Go to: <b>inbound security rule</b>, select <b>ICMP</b>, select <b>Deny</b>, choose <b>200</b> for priority to make it the first rule in the list, name it, and click <b>Add</b>.
 You will see the traffic stop in Wireshark.
 </p>